mitranim/mitranim.github.io/src/html/thoughts/next-generation-today.md

 any existing libraries.

 In addition, we'll use [`jspm`](http://jspm.io).
 It's the real package manager for the web that replaces `bower`.
-It will automatically install SystemJS.
+It will automatically install SystemJS for us.

 Run `jspm init` to create the configuration.
 When asked about baseUrl (public server path), answer `dist`.
 When asked about the `config.js` file, answer